Kathleen A. Bethel, Ed.D

 Her publications include over thirty newspaper “Specials”, guest opinions, OP-EDs, poetry, memoirs, science and engineering website content, and education materials.

-The author has a diverse range of professional experience.
-As an award-winning businesswoman, she has proven her ability to consistently lead projects to successful completion.
+The author has a diverse range of professional experience as an award-winning businesswoman.

-As a CEO, Fundraiser, and Speechwriter: The author’s most recent position was as the CEO of SARSEF, a science foundation where she was solely responsible for increasing the organization’s annual income exponentially, increasing the annual income from sixty thousand to over a million dollars annually.
-This resulted in a 1,566.8% increase in revenue and an increase in the number of clients served.
-She was awarded the “Top Nonprofit CEO of the Year” by “Tucson Business” in 2018 and “Woman of Influence” in 2016, as well as the national Peter Drucker Institute’s award of “Top Ten Non-profit Leadership” in 2017.
-Her success rate in writing grants remained consistently high for ten years, at 93 percent.
+As a CEO, Fundraiser, and Speechwriter: The author was as the CEO of SARSEF, a science foundation where she was solely responsible for increasing the organization’s annual income to over a million dollars annually.
+She was awarded the “Top Nonprofit CEO of the Year” by “Tucson Business” and “Woman of Influence” as well as the national Peter Drucker Institute’s award of “Top Ten Non-profit Leadership.”

-In Leadership: As the CEO of the science foundation, Kathleen’s ability to form valuable relationships raised a total of over $7,000,000 in revenue from major corporations such as Raytheon, Roche, Verizon, Honeywell, IBM, Intel, Arizona Public Service, Tucson Electric Power, COX, State Farm, Freeport McMoRan, and thirty other corporations and foundations.
-Behind every corporate sponsorship was an individual whom the author met with and persuaded to invest.
-This ability is evident in all her projects.
-She knows how to “get in the door” and work hard for fast results.
+In Leadership: As the CEO of the science foundation, Kathleen’s ability to form valuable partnerships with major corporations such as Raytheon, Roche, Verizon, Honeywell, IBM, Intel, Arizona Public Service, Tucson Electric Power, COX, State Farm, Freeport McMoRan, and thirty other corporations and foundations.

 The author reminds us, hope is always on the horizon.